johnthagen/python-blueprint/README.rst

     Because `Python 2.7 supports ends January 1, 2020 <https://pythonclock.org/>`_, new projects
     may want to consider supporting Python 3 only, which is simpler than trying to support both.
-    Support for Python 2.7 in this example project is provided only for completeness.
+    Support for Python 2.7 in this example project is provided only for completeness and will be removed at a later date.

 Testing